timescale/promscale_extension/docs/sql-api.md

 function boolean **ps_trace.set_trace_retention_period**(_trace_retention_period interval)
 ```
 ### ps_trace.sibling_spans
+For a given trace_id and span_id this function returns spans sharing the same parent_span_id.
 ```
 function TABLE(trace_id trace_id, parent_span_id bigint, span_id bigint) **ps_trace.sibling_spans**(_trace_id trace_id, _span_id bigint)
 ```
 ### ps_trace.span_tag_type
+This function returns tag_type with the span tag bit.
 ```
 function tag_type **ps_trace.span_tag_type**()
 ```
 ### ps_trace.span_tree
+For a given pair of trace_id and span_id, this function returns a union of
+downstream_spans and upstream_spans.
 ```
 function TABLE(trace_id trace_id, parent_span_id bigint, span_id bigint, dist integer, is_upstream boolean, is_downstream boolean, path bigint[]) **ps_trace.span_tree**(_trace_id trace_id, _span_id bigint, _max_dist integer DEFAULT NULL::integer)
 ```
 ### ps_trace.tag_map_in
+This function is a part of custom ps_trace.tag_map type which is a wrapper for the built-in jsonb.
+It is the same as its jsonb_ namesake.
 ```
 function tag_map **ps_trace.tag_map_in**(cstring)
 ```
 ### ps_trace.tag_map_object_field
+This function is a part of custom ps_trace.tag_map type which is a wrapper for
+the built-in jsonb.
+It is the same as its jsonb_ namesake, but returns _ps_trace.tag_v.
 ```
 function _ps_trace.tag_v **ps_trace.tag_map_object_field**(tag_map, text)
 ```
 ### ps_trace.tag_map_out
+This function is a part of custom ps_trace.tag_map type which is a wrapper for the built-in jsonb.
+It is the same as its jsonb_ namesake.
 ```
 function cstring **ps_trace.tag_map_out**(tag_map)
 ```
 ### ps_trace.tag_map_recv
+This function is a part of custom ps_trace.tag_map type which is a wrapper for the built-in jsonb.
+It is the same as its jsonb_ namesake.
 ```
 function tag_map **ps_trace.tag_map_recv**(internal)
 ```
 ### ps_trace.tag_map_send
+This function is a part of custom ps_trace.tag_map type which is a wrapper for the built-in jsonb.
+It is the same as its jsonb_ namesake.
 ```
 function bytea **ps_trace.tag_map_send**(tag_map)
 ```
 ### ps_trace.tag_map_subscript_handler
+This function is a part of custom ps_trace.tag_map type which is a wrapper for the built-in jsonb.
+It is the same as its jsonb_ namesake.
 ```
 function internal **ps_trace.tag_map_subscript_handler**(internal)
 ```
 ### ps_trace.tag_v_eq
+This function is a part of custom _ps_trace.tag_v type which is a wrapper for
+the built-in jsonb.
+It is the same as its jsonb_ namesake, but has a support function attached.
 ```
 function boolean **ps_trace.tag_v_eq**(_ps_trace.tag_v, _ps_trace.tag_v)
 ```
 ### ps_trace.tag_v_eq
+This function is a part of custom _ps_trace.tag_v type which is a wrapper for
+the built-in jsonb.
+It is the same as its jsonb_ namesake, but has a support function attached.
 ```
 function boolean **ps_trace.tag_v_eq**(_ps_trace.tag_v, jsonb)
 ```
 ### ps_trace.tag_v_ge
+This function is a part of custom _ps_trace.tag_v type which is a wrapper for the built-in jsonb.
+It is the same as its jsonb_ namesake.
 ```
 function boolean **ps_trace.tag_v_ge**(_ps_trace.tag_v, _ps_trace.tag_v)
 ```
 ### ps_trace.tag_v_gt
+This function is a part of custom _ps_trace.tag_v type which is a wrapper for the built-in jsonb.
+It is the same as its jsonb_ namesake.
 ```
 function boolean **ps_trace.tag_v_gt**(_ps_trace.tag_v, _ps_trace.tag_v)
 ```
 ### ps_trace.tag_v_le
+This function is a part of custom _ps_trace.tag_v type which is a wrapper for the built-in jsonb.
+It is the same as its jsonb_ namesake.
 ```
 function boolean **ps_trace.tag_v_le**(_ps_trace.tag_v, _ps_trace.tag_v)
 ```
 ### ps_trace.tag_v_lt
+This function is a part of custom _ps_trace.tag_v type which is a wrapper for the built-in jsonb.
+It is the same as its jsonb_ namesake.
 ```
 function boolean **ps_trace.tag_v_lt**(_ps_trace.tag_v, _ps_trace.tag_v)
 ```
 ### ps_trace.tag_v_ne
+This function is a part of custom _ps_trace.tag_v type which is a wrapper for
+the built-in jsonb.
+It is the same as its jsonb_ namesake, but has a support function attached.
 ```
 function boolean **ps_trace.tag_v_ne**(_ps_trace.tag_v, _ps_trace.tag_v)
 ```
 ### ps_trace.tag_v_ne
+This function is a part of custom _ps_trace.tag_v type which is a wrapper for
+the built-in jsonb.
+It is the same as its jsonb_ namesake, but has a support function attached.
 ```
 function boolean **ps_trace.tag_v_ne**(_ps_trace.tag_v, jsonb)
 ```
 ### ps_trace.trace_tree
+This function returns a set of all spans for a given trace_id.
+Additionally, parent span,
+nesting level and a path (as an array of span_id) are supplied for each span in the set.
 ```
 function TABLE(trace_id trace_id, parent_span_id bigint, span_id bigint, lvl integer, path bigint[]) **ps_trace.trace_tree**(_trace_id trace_id)
 ```
 ### ps_trace.upstream_spans
+For a given trace_id and span_id this function returns a set that consists of the all spans starting
+from the specified span and up to the root of the trace.
+Each span is annotated with parent_span_id,
+a distance from the specified span (the span itself has the distance of 0) and a path from the specified span
+towards the root.
+Optional third argument allows to limit the span tree traversal to a certain distance from
+the specified span_id.
 ```
 function TABLE(trace_id trace_id, parent_span_id bigint, span_id bigint, dist integer, path bigint[]) **ps_trace.upstream_spans**(_trace_id trace_id, _span_id bigint, _max_dist integer DEFAULT NULL::integer)
 ```